 - paper (we used tissue paper and paper towels)

-Then flip the glass upside down, and holding it very straight and steady, put the glass inside the container of water, straight down to the bottom.
-Then pull the glass out, also straight and steady.
-The paper stayed dry!
+Flip the glass upside down, and holding it very straight and steady, put the glass inside the container of water, straight down to the bottom.
+Pull the glass out, also straight and steady.

 When you can connect your science project to something else going on in your child’s life – even better!
 We did this experiment using a water glass, and made the connection to the glass of water requested in Llama Llama Red Pajama, this month’s Virtual Book Club for Kids book.